 - Only full-time, tenured, or tenure-track faculty are eligible for released-time grants.

-- Released-time grants will not exceed one-forth (1/4) load reduction for one semester.
+- Released-time grants will not exceed one-fourth (1/4) load reduction for one semester.

 - A faculty member on released-time is not eligible for a teaching overload.